 The statute stresses police competency by focusing on evaluations, training and certification requirements.
 For example, the reform statute requires police officers to submit to a periodic behavioral health assessment not less than once every five years.
-In addition, the head of each police department may, for good cause shown, require a police officer to submit to an additional behavioral health assessment.
+In addition, the head of each police department may, for good cause, require a police officer to submit to an additional behavioral health assessment.

-In addition to existing requirements regarding the use of force, the statute requires the establishment of guidelines and training in several new areas, such as crowd management, with a focus on the protection of individual rights while preserving peace during demonstrations and instances of civil disturbance.
+In addition to existing requirements regarding the use of force, the statute requires guidelines and training to be established in several new areas, such as crowd management, with a focus on the protection of individual rights while preserving peace during demonstrations and instances of civil disturbance.
 Training is also required in the use of body-worn recording equipment and the retention of data created by such equipment.
-Another new area is the requirement for "implicit bias training" that provides officers with education on "how to recognize and mitigate unconscious biases against a particular segment of the population that might influence a police officer's judgements and decisions when interacting with a member of a segment of the population."
+Another new area is the requirement for "implicit bias training" which provides officers with education on "how to recognize and mitigate unconscious biases against a particular segment of the population that might influence a police officer's judgements and decisions when interacting with a member of a segment of the population."

 The reform statute expands the grounds for decertification of a police officer to include a wide range of misconduct.

 Decertification was previously limited to felony convictions or misuse of a firearm resulting in death or serious injury.
 A police officer can now be suspended or decertified for discriminatory conduct, racial profiling, tampering or fabricating evidence, perjury and falsification of reports, excessive or non-justifiable force including improper use of firearms, and, more generally, "conduct that undermines confidence in law enforcement."

-Once a police officer is decertified, he cannot obtain
+Once a police officer is decertified, he cannot obtain re-employment in law enforcement, including as a security guard.

-In Connecticut, the call for body cameras has been taken up by prosecutors, most recently by the Waterbury State's Attorney re-employment in law enforcement, including as a security guard. charged with investigating the deadly shooting of an unarmed The statute also makes a significant effort to ensure diversity homeowner in his home by a police officer.
-In this case, in which I was involved, there was some troubling circumstantial evidence within the composition of police departments.
-To this end, departments serving communities with a high concentration but no witnesses, a fact which the State's Attorney publicly lamented, given the fact that the matter could have easily been of minority residents must "make efforts to recruit, retain and promote minority police officers so that the racial and ethnic resolved with video evidence. diversity of such unit is representative of such community."
-Under Connecticut's new statute, police officers are required These efforts may include actions to attract young persons from to use body-cameras and dashboard video cameras "while the community to law enforcement careers through mentoring, interacting with the public in such member's law enforcement enrollment and participation in sports, education, and otherwise capacity."
-The statute takes steps to protect privacy interests by fostering a positive relationship with young people and the police.
+The statute also makes a significant effort to ensure diversity within the composition of police departments.
+To this end, departments serving communities with a high concentration of minority residents must "make efforts to recruit, retain and promote minority police officers so that the racial and ethnic diversity of such unit is representative of such community."
+These efforts may include actions to attract young persons from the community to law enforcement careers through mentoring, enrollment and participation in sports, education, and otherwise fostering a positive relationship with young people and the police.